-The Canadian Mining Hall of Fame has issued its annual Call for Nominations for the 2014 Induction Ceremony, to be held on January 16, 2014 at the Fairmont Royal York.
-Find the details here!
+Ticket sales for The Canadian Mining Hall of Fame’s 2014 Induction Ceremony, to be held on January 16, 2014 at the Fairmont Royal York are now available.
+Click here to purchase individual tickets or tables of ten for the CMHF 2014 dinner.

 The high standard of living enjoyed by Canadians today stems in large part from the development of rich natural resources - agriculture, forest and minerals.
 Canada has been blessed with an abundance of natural resources, and also has been very fortunate to have people with the ability to convert these resources from potential assets into useful products at a price others are willing to pay.